google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     The `rectangle` function needs **two** numbers.
 The first is how many
-    units wide it should be, and the second is how many units tall.
+    units wide you want it to be and the second is how many units tall you want it to be.

 !!! : Overlapping rectangles
     ~~~~~ . clickable